 Landlords and property managers understand the importance of tenant screening to secure the most qualified applicant for your rental property.
-Failing to do a proper tenant screening can result in significant loss of income due to late or unpaid rent, property damages, or dealing with an eviction process.
+Failing to properly screen your rental applicants can result in significant loss of income due to late or unpaid rent, property damages, or an ugly and expensive eviction.

-This blog post will cover areas that signal red flags to pay attention to during the application process that could be a sign for potentially risky tenants.
+We’ve put together a list of behavior or renter qualities that signal red flags that managers, investors and landlords need to pay attention to during the application process that could be a sign for potentially risky tenants.

-Bad Credit, history of evictions and a negative criminal record are obvious red flags when approving applicants for your rental property.
+Bad Credit, history of evictions and a negative criminal record are obvious red flags when reviewing applications for your rental property.

 - Bad Credit – Reviewing your applicants credit history and debt obligation can give you an idea of their ability to pay rent on time, every time.